danielalves96/vite-template/README.md

 # Vite ReactTS Template

-A modern minimal Vite + React + TypeScript template with pre-configured ESLint (with Airbnb JS/React rules), Prettier, Testing with Jest and Git hooks with Husky out of the box 📦
+A modern minimal Vite + React + TypeScript template with pre-configured ESLint, Prettier, Testing with Jest and Git hooks with Husky out of the box 📦

 ## Technologies